jonnylamb/simplefeed/README.md

 The format of the date to output.
 This conforms to PHP's date function syntax.
 This defaults to j F Y (E.g. 3 March 2007).
 ### sort
 If you specify sort="asc" then the feeds will be displayed in revers order.
+### limit
+A possibility to limit the description to a maximum of XXX characters.

 ## Further examples
 Using an aggregator's feed